Tag Archives: Amy Schumer

 I Feel Pretty, the latest movie starring Amy Schumer, Emily Ratajkowski and Michelle Williams is a comedy about a woman who suddenly finds plenty of self confidence following a head injury.

-Written / directed by Abby Kohn and Marc Silverstein, there are only really two things right about this film.
-Firstly, its intention to inspire women, young women especially to stop letting society tell them what is beautiful, so they can find the confidence to go after what they really want.
+Written/directed by Abby Kohn and Marc Silverstein, there are only really two things right about this film.
+Firstly, its intention to inspire women.
+Young women, especially, so they can stop letting society tell them what is beautiful and find the confidence to go after what they really want.
 The second positive is the casting of Michelle Williams.
-Williams is generally as elevating a talent as the best of them, but even I Feel Pretty proved too great a burden for the lovely Wiliams.
+Williams is generally as elevating a talent as the best of them, but even I Feel Pretty proved too great a burden.

-Even with all the cringing and eye-rolling, a point did actually arrive around the first half way point where I thought the terribleness had ceased and now everything will be less bad.
-But then something cringeworthy happens again!
+Even with all the cringing and eye-rolling, a point did actually arrive around the halfway point where I thought the terribleness had ceased, and now everything will be less bad.
+But then, something cringeworthy happens again!
 Cringeworthy because of the badly executed story.
-Cringeworthy because of what felt like over-acting by Schumer on a number of occasions and cringeworthy because someone decided that this final draft of I Feel pretty really was worthy of being the final draft.
+Cringeworthy because of what felt like over-acting by Schumer on several occasions, and cringeworthy because someone decided that this final draft of I Feel Pretty really was worthy of being the final draft.

 I kept watching I Feel pretty when I could have stopped because this movie and Schumer’s previous film Snatched (2017) aside, I usually enjoy her work.

 Definitely watch Schumer’s Comedy Central TV show instead.
-It’s certainly better than the above mentioned movies.
+It’s certainly better than the above films.

 G